Should Christians Consider Dating A Non Christian?

 ‘Well, I’m in a relationship now.’

-After over 15 years in ministry to students and young professionals, my wife and I often hear this when we ask how they’re doing.
+After many years in ministry to students and young professionals, my wife and I often hear this when we ask how they’re doing.
 Our first response is to rejoice, remembering how thrilled we were on our first date.
 Very few things in life are more exciting than a relationship that’s heading toward marriage!

 But not all relationships are a good fit.

 For example, Paul tells widows that they can marry anyone they like, but ‘only in the Lord’ (1 Corinthians 7:39).
-In that passage he also gives advice to unmarried men and women, and it’s fair to assume he would apply that same standard to them.
+In that passage, he also gives advice to unmarried men and women, and it’s fair to assume he would apply that same standard to them.

-In 2 Corinthians 6:14, Paul says, ‘Do not be unequally yoked with unbelievers’.
+In 2 Corinthians 6:14, Paul says, ‘Do not be unequally yoked with unbelievers.’
 Although he’s not specifically speaking about marriage, it’s not hard to see that this is one possible application.

-Dating An Unbeliever Versus Marrying A Unbeliever
+Dating An Unbeliever Versus Marrying An Unbeliever

 You may be thinking, ‘OK, I get it.
 As a Christian I shouldn’t marry someone outside of the faith, but I’m just dating.
 What’s the harm in that?’

-Paul channels an image from his agricultural setting to answer it.
-At the time, farming tasks were often performed by animals, like oxen, who were joined by a ‘yoke’ that went around their necks.
 When animals are first put into the yoke, they (surprise) hate it and pull in different directions.
 Nothing gets done until they submit to the yoke and learn to work together.

-In other words, it’s not good, or fair, to either one of you.
+In other words, it’s not good or fair to either one of you.

 If someone does not have the same core commitment to Jesus as we do, I would argue that the relationship will not ultimately be helpful to them.
-Instead, it is likely to end in deep frustration after they discover the relationship is not truly compatible at the deepest, most foundational, level.
+Instead, it is likely to end in deep frustration after they discover the relationship is not truly compatible at the deepest, most foundational level.

 But I Could Introduce Them To Jesus